AtB: Bus & Tram Fleet

 The Bus fleet in Trondheim is made up out of buses from; MAN, Heuliez, Van Hool, Iveco, Volvo and Scania.
 In the start when AtB took over as the main transport manager, the fleet was mostly based out of the manufacturer Solaris With the Urbino 12 LE CNG and 15 CNG, a Solaris Alpino, 8,9 LE, plus a number of buses from Volvo including the Volvo 7700.
 All these buses got phased out by AtB after August 2019.
 AtB also had a supply of Volvo Vest center LEs that were previously used by Team Trafikk in the Trondheim Region.
 In June 2012 AtB added 13 MAN Lion's City GL CNG'S (or A23) and these became very popular and is now the most widely used bus in the Trondheim Area.
 13 Volvo 8700s also got purchased to operate on former routes 46 and 47 to and from Klæbu.
 In terms of regional bus service, the Volvo 8900LE was used widely on former routes 37 and 38 (now route 70 and 71).

 These are still used as a flexible citybus option for AtB when the usual MAN Lion's City 12 metre variant is not available for service.
-After August 2019 more than 300 brand new buses were delivered to Trondheim, for use in the new transport package.
+After August 2019 more than 300 brand new buses were delivered to Trondheim Municipality, for use in the new transport package.
 58 "Metrobuses", one of which had a fire which completely broke it apart.
 13 Heuliez GX337s 23 Volvo 7900 fully electrics more than 110 MAN Lion City buses (MAN Lion's City LE L, GL CNG and GL), (or A23) and more MAN Lion's City 12 metres.)
 Each new bus got an extra door, self open door mechanism, sliding door mechanism, new outside announcer, new information screens, new announcer and the metrobuses also got around 50 USB ports each.
 AtB also began phasing out buses after 3 August with the likes of all Solaris and Volvo Vest Center buses, all Volvo 7700s, all MAN Lion's City 12 metre buses with only two doors, as well as a few of the MAN Lion's City LE CNG buses with only a few remaining today.

 Gråkallbanen also operates 15 trams on the Tram line 9 which is the only surviving line in Trondheim after the rest got removed.
 Line 9 uses 14 trams in day to day service from Siemens and partly Duewag.
 The 15th is a sightseeing tram used for tourist operations.